By Helen Stone

-They are easy to integrate into a control system, creating a responsive layered lighting scheme that takes a bathroom from bright and early on the darkest morning to spa-like relaxation by night.
+The reason they are a great option when it comes to bathroom ideas is because they are easy to integrate into a control system, creating a responsive layered lighting scheme that takes a bathroom from bright on the darkest morning to spa-like relaxation by night.

 So consider the lighting at the start of your renovation and have the lighting plan finalised before the bathroom is installed.